Skip to content

 Let’s be honest: the world isn’t just shifting.
 It’s accelerating in ways no one can fully predict.

 The “old normal" thrived on clear paths and logical progressions.
 Think steady careers, five-year plans, and predictable milestones.
-But that playbook is outdated.

 In its place, we’re navigating a whirlwind of economic shifts, social and political upheavals, pandemics, an AI revolution, industry disruptions, and personal curveballs that can upend even the most organized plans.